dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 * **AvoidHighAlloc**: NO
   * Workaround for when te motherboard can't properly access higher memory in UEFI Boot Services.
 Avoid unless necessary\(affected models: GA-Z77P-D3 \(rev. 1.1\)\)
+* **ClearScreenOnModeSwitch**: NO
+  * Needed for when fragments of previously drawn image are retained on screen, do note that ConsoleControl should be set to True
 * **ExitBootServicesDelay**: `0`
   * Only required for very specific use cases like setting to `5` for ASUS Z87-Pro running FileVault2
 * **IgnoreInvalidFlexRatio**: YES